KIT-ISAS/iviz/iviz/README.md

 ## 6. Echo Dialog

 The **Echo Dialog** can be used to display messages from any topic.
-If iviz does not know the message, it will try to reconstruct the definitition based on information exchanged in the handshake.
+If iviz does not know the message, it will try to reconstruct the definition based on information exchanged in the handshake.
 Arrays and long strings will be shortened to keep the GUI from being overflowed.

 On top there are three buttons: